lovely-libras/redux-genie/README.md

 The genie will diff the new yml config to previous version and generate any required updates.

 Note: Logging, CRUD, and thunk separation choices cannot be changed after initial generate.

+The genie update method will never result in a deletion, even if parts of the original config file are deleted.

 #### genie add